Logging

 Server startup failures:

-Action: Check configuration and database connectivity.
+Action: Check configuration and that required ports are free.

-Action: Check database health and connection pool.
+Action: Check database health and connection pool; sustained failures block timeout handling.

-Normal operational events
+Normal operational events#

 These logs indicate healthy operation:

-Log retention and storage
+Log retention and storage#

 • Retention: 1-7 days